edgedb/easy-edgedb/chapter8/index.md

 ## The sequence type

-On the subject of giving types a number, EdgeDB has a type called [sequence](https://www.edgedb.com/docs/datamodel/scalars/numeric/#type::std::sequence) that you may find useful.
+On the subject of giving types a number, EdgeDB has a type called {eql:type}`docs:std::sequence` that you may find useful.
 This type is defined as an "auto-incrementing sequence of int64", so an `int64` that starts at 1 and goes up every time you use it.
 Let's imagine a `Townsperson` type for a moment that uses it.
 Here's the wrong way to do it:

 ```sdl
 type Townsperson extending Person {